 Although the University of Michigan, as an institution, does not observe religious holidays, it has long been the University’s policy that every reasonable effort should be made to help students avoid negative academic consequences when their religious obligations conflict with academic requirements.
 Absence from classes or examinations for religious reasons does not relieve students from responsibility for any part of the course work required during the period of absence.
 Students who expect to miss classes, examinations, or other assignments as a consequence of their religious observance shall be provided with a reasonable alternative opportunity to complete such academic responsibilities.
 It is the obligation of students to provide faculty with reasonable notice of the dates of religious holidays on which they will be absent.
 Such notice must be given by the drop/add deadline of the given term.
 Students who are absent on days of examinations or class assignments shall be offered an opportunity to make up the work, without penalty, unless it can be demonstrated that a make-up opportunity would interfere unreasonably with the delivery of the course.
 Should disagreement arise over any aspect of this policy, the parties involved should contact the Department Chair, the Dean of the School, or the Ombudsperson.
 Final appeals will be resolved by the Provost.

-Religious Holidays during the 2022-23 and 2023-24 Academic Years
+Religious Holidays during the 2025-26 Academic Year

 Many of the holidays listed below are linked to Fact Sheets prepared by a U-M School of Information Project Team with input and review from religious leaders and community organizations.
-The UMSI team members are Jacques Chestnut, Rebecca Epstein, Claudia Leo, James Reitz, Colum Slevin, Barbara Smith (project lead), and Todd Stuart.
+The UMSI team members are Jacques Chestnut, Rebecca Epstein, Claudia Leo, James Reitz, Colum Slevin, Brian Schmidt, Barbara Smith (project lead), and Todd Stuart.

 Most religions contain multiple sects, and even within a single sect – multiple practices around a holiday can be found.
 Authors of these Fact Sheets have attempted to generally describe an event that is likely celebrated in many different ways.
 If someone feels the authors have misrepresented any information or would like information added, they are open to feedback.
-Please email them to DEIHolidayFacts@umich.edu.
+Please email them to [email protected].

-[Download 2022-23 holidays list] [Download 2023-24 holidays list]
+[Download 2025-26 holidays list]

-2022-23 Holidays and Fact Sheets
+2025-26 Holidays and Fact Sheets

-- July 18 / Eid al-Ghadeer ** (Islam)
+- June 14 / Eid al-Ghadeer ** (Islam)

-- July 30 / 1st of Muharram (Islamic New Year) ** (Islam)
+- June 27 / 1st of Muharram (Islamic New Year) ** (Islam)

-- August 8 / 10th of Muharram (Ashura) ** (Islam)
+- July 5 / 10th of Muharram (Ashura) ** (Islam)

-- September 25-27 / Rosh Hashanah * (Jewish)
+- September 22-24 / Rosh Hashanah * (Jewish)

-- October 4-5 / Yom Kippur * (Jewish)
+- October 1-2 / Yom Kippur * (Jewish)

-- October 9-16 / Sukkot * (Jewish)
+- October 6-13 / Sukkot * (Jewish)

-- October 16-18 / Shemini Atzeret/Simchat Torah * (Jewish)
+- October 13-15 / Shemini Atzeret/Simchat Torah * (Jewish)

-- October 24 / Diwali ** (Hindu)
+- October 20 / Diwali ** (Hindu)

-- October 26 / Birth of the Báb *** (Baha’i)
+- October 22 / Birth of the Báb *** (Baha’i)

-- October 27 / Birth of Bahá’u’lláh *** (Baha’i)
+- October 23 / Birth of Bahá’u’lláh *** (Baha’i)

-- December 18-26 / Hanukkah * (Jewish)
+- December 14 – December 22 / Hanukkah * (Jewish)

 - December 25 / Christmas (Christian)